betamore/fewd/slides/unit2.md

 name: basic-workflow-of-version-control
 class: center

-# Basic workflow of version control
+# Basic Workflow of Version Control

 ![Git Stage and Commit](../assets/git-add-commit.png)

 ???

 ## Learn More

-Use the **"status"** command to get a list of all the changes you performed since the last commit: which files did you change?
-Did you create any new ones or deleted some old ones?
+Use the `git status` command to get a list of all changes you've made since the last commit: which files did you change?
+Did you create any new ones or delete some old ones?

-Next, you tell Git which of your local changes you want to wrap up in the next commit. **Only because a file was changed doesn't mean it will be part of the next commit!** Instead, you have to **explicitly decide which changes you want to include**.
-You add them to the so-called **"staging area."**
+Next, you tell Git which of your local changes you want to wrap up in the next commit. **Just because a file was changed doesn't mean it will be part of the next commit!** Instead, you have to **explicitly decide which changes you want to include**.
+You add changed files to the **staging area** using the `git add` command.

-If you feel you've reached a **noteworthy state**, then it's time to wrap up your changes in a **commit.**
+If you feel you've reached a **noteworthy state**, it's time to wrap up your changes in a **commit** with the `git commit` command.

 A **commit** is a wrapper for a specific set of changes.
-The author of a commit has to comment what he did in a short **"commit message."**
+The author of a commit has to comment what he/she did in a short **commit message** like so: `git commit -m "descriptive commit message goes here"`.

 Every set of changes implicitly creates a new, different version of your project.
-Therefore, **every commit also marks a specific version**.
-It's a **snapshot** of your complete project at that certain point in time.
-The commit knows exactly how all of your files and directories looked and can therefore be used to restore the project to that certain state.
+Therefore, **every commit marks a specific version**.
+It's a **snapshot** of your complete project at that specific point in time.
+Git knows exactly how all of your files and directories looked at the point of each commit and can therefore be used to restore the project to that specific state.

 Source: [git-tower.com/learn/git](https://www.git-tower.com/learn/git/ebook/command-line/basics/basic-workflow#start)